HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 &emsp;2019： Second prize in Shanghai Division

 **Electronics Design**
-1. National Undergraduate Electronics Design Contest
+I worked as the main programmer and circuit buider.
+My team made a simple electromagnetic gun out of basic electronic elements from the step of winding the coil.
+It realized the funtion of hitting arbitrary targets by giving the distance and the angle, and was able to track a moving target with a certain color by opencv.
-&emsp;2019： Third prize in Shanghai Division
+1. 2019 National Undergraduate Electronics Design Contest: Third prize in Shanghai Division

 **VEX Robotics Competition**
-I worked as the nuclear programmer in the team and builded numerous API in controlling the robotics.
+I worked as the nuclear programmer in the team and builded numerous APIs in controlling the robotics.
+My programs made our robotics precise in going straight, turning and lifting arms to a certain angle.
+And our team preformed extremely well in the autonomous section due to my APIs.
 1. 2018-2019 World Championships: Top 16 (out of 1600 teams)
 2. 2018-2019 Asian Championships: Exellent Award (Top Prize)
 3. 2018-2019 China Open: First Prize